AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - I must investigate futher!

-### 3. Is there a correlation between the leading company and industry for funds raised?
+### 3. What percent does this leading company make up of it industries overall funds raised?

 ```sql